Sizing Issues and Lost Parcels: The Gamble of Buying Fake Kits

-In this second part of our series, we explore the risks parents face when buying counterfeit football kits, particularly around delivery and sizing.
-With the festive season approaching, many parents are searching for affordable gifts, and counterfeit football kits offer significant savings compared to the real deal.
-However, our experience ordering counterfeit shirts revealed that parents may need to weigh these savings against considerable uncertainties.
+In this second part of our series, we explore the risks fans face when buying counterfeit football kits, particularly around delivery and sizing.

 The Gamble on Counterfeit Football Kit Delivery

-Our orders for counterfeit kits, placed on 28th September, achieved a 75% success rate, with only six out of eight shirts arriving.
-This leaves a 25% chance that a shirt might not arrive at all—an unappealing risk for anyone buying Christmas gifts.
+Our orders for counterfeit kits, placed on 28th September 2024, achieved a 75% success rate, with only six out of eight shirts arriving.
+This leaves a 25% chance that a shirt might not arrive at all—an unappealing risk for anyone.

 • Delivery Window: The shirts that arrived took 18-20 days to reach us.
-This wait time could be extended for a gift purchase, with additional delays during the busy festive period.
+This wait time could be extended for a gift purchase, with additional delays during the busy pre-season period.

 • Lost Orders: The PSG shirt was lost after the seller’s account was frozen on the Chinese wholesaler’s site, leaving us waiting 12 days before the cancellation and refund notification.
 The Bayern Munich shirt also went missing, likely stuck in customs, with no updates six weeks after ordering.

-Given the uncertainties and potential delays, parents purchasing counterfeits may be taking a significant risk if they expect these kits to arrive in time for Christmas.
+Given the uncertainties and potential delays, fans purchasing counterfeits may be taking a significant risk if they expect these kits to arrive in a reasonable timeframe.

 Packaging and Initial Impressions